preface202309/preface20230928/Readme.md

 * _output_ contains the folder _output_: this folder contains all the output files generated from the scripts used.
 This file are saved in multiple subfolder contained in _output-111_.
 More specifically:
   * _datasets_ contains two subfolders, _Tuned_ and _Normalized_.
 These contain the preprocessed datasets and the normalized dataset according to the _min-max_ normalization technique respectively.
 Please be sure to unzip the file `normal_1_14.csv.zip` in _output/datasets/Normalized_ and _output/datasets/Tuned_ to avoid incurring in errors.
   * _predictions_ contains a .csv file for each failure injection dataset in which, for each timestamp, it stores a boolean value _1_ or _0_ indicating whether PREFACE predicted a failure or not.
-  * _anomalies_list_ contains a .csv file for each failure injection dataset, were we stored the reconstruction error of each anomalous KPI for each timestamp.
+  * _anomalies_list_ contains a .csv file for each failure injection dataset, where we stored the reconstruction error of each anomalous KPI for each timestamp.
 This is used for debugging purposes.
-  * _anomalies_lists_services_only_ similarly, contains a .csv file for each failure injection dataset, were we stored the z-score of the reconstruction error of each anomalous KPI related to the services ranked from the biggest to the smallest.
+  * _anomalies_lists_services_only_ similarly, contains a .csv file for each failure injection dataset, where we stored the z-score of the reconstruction error of each anomalous KPI related to the services ranked from the biggest to the smallest.
   * _anomalies_lists_services_only_sliding_window_ as before, contains a .csv file for each failure injection dataset, where for each minute we stored the ranked z-score of the z-score of the reconstruction error of the anomalous KPIs, calculated using the 20-minutes sliding window method described in the manuscript.
-  * _localisations_re_sliding_window_ includes a .csv file for each failure injection dataset, were we stored the ranking of the services using the z-score of the z-score of the reconstruction error calculated as described in the manuscript.
+  * _localisations_re_sliding_window_ includes a .csv file for each failure injection dataset, where we stored the ranking of the services using the z-score of the z-score of the reconstruction error calculated as described in the manuscript.
   * _models_ is the folder in which we store the trained Autoencoder.
   * _other_ stores a .csv file detailing the timing of each failure injection, including the _Failure Injection Experiment Name_, the _Total Number of Timestamps_, the _Timestamp at which Failure Injection Started_ and the _Timestamp at which Failure Injection Ended_
   * kpis_not_seen_in_prod